Meetings and calls

 |---|---|---|

-| Team purchase | Usually account-based | Team Packs use shared lifetime license keys |
+| Translation and team access | Usually tied to platform accounts or plans | One-time Pro unlock; Team Packs use shared lifetime license keys |

 Read translated captions during fast customer calls, roadmap reviews, support sessions, and distributed team conversations.